kjkoster/shanwan-ps3-controller-clone/readme.md

 110] Operation timed out`.
 I have not tried control transfer requests yet.

 Triggers 2 should be force-sensitive, but they are not.
-Inside the device, they are just the same press buttons as all the others.
-In the USB messages, they do report 255 as the force, but there is no force detection hardware, so this is just the fixed force value.
+Inside the device, they are just the same push buttons as all the others.
+In the USB messages, they do report 255 as the force.
+Since there is no actual force detection hardware that value is just the fixed force value.

 The Linux kernel does not show this controller as a supported USB device.
 If I knew what driver to specify for this device, I could send an upstream patch.